Breakpoint properties dialog box

 Source Levelif available or

-The instruction set of the instruction at the address of the breakpoint,
+the type of instruction at the address of the breakpoint,

 Indicates one of the following: